A markup language specified using XML looks a lot like HTML; a

 Elements are indicated by tags in the text.
 Tags are always

-inside angle brackets <
+inside angle brackets < >.
+Elements can either contain

 content, or they can be empty.